aws-deepracer/ude-ros-bridge/README.md

 ## UDE ROS Bridge

-The UDE ROS Bridge package is a bridge implementation of Unified Distributed Environment (UDE) to provide the integration between UDE and ROS.
+The UDE ROS Bridge package is a bridge implementation of the Unified Distributed Environment (UDE) that provides integration between UDE and ROS.

 ## License